ruthgrace/exploring_nafld_assembly/README.md

 ### All samples

-I wrote a batch script to do the steps outlined above for all the samples:
+I wrote a batch script to do the steps outlined above for all the samples.
+In the script I am using 40 threads, so I've set the niceness to be 1 more than normal in case other people need to run things:

 ```
-nohup ./assembly_blast.sh > assembly_blast_nohup.out 2>&1&
+nohup nice -n 1 ./assembly_blast.sh > assembly_blast_nohup.out 2>&1&
 ```